-She’s also really into dress up, too.
-I love to give her dress up costumes that are more than just princess costumes.
-This weekend, I got the idea to make her a holiday Santa Aviator Hat and matching scarf to fly her new little planes around.
-She loved it.
+My kids are really into dress up, too.
+I love to make them dress up costumes that are more than just princess costumes.
+With the holidays just around the corner, I made this adorable Santa Aviator Hat and matching scarf to wear while flying the airplanes.

 Santa Aviator Hat & Scarf

 - 1/2 yd red microfleece

 1. Print the pattern and tape the pieces together as instructed.
 Then, cut out the pattern pieces.

 2. Using the correct size based on head circumference, cut out the fabric with the pattern pieces.